Understanding of the importance of tracking your food and see how creating a healthy calorie deficit can be effective and sustainable for weight loss.

 Women 655 + (4.3 x weight in lbs) + (4.7 x height in inches) – (4.7 x age) = BMR

-Your BMR is your basal metabolic rate which is essentially the amount of kcals your body needs to perform basic functions (breathing, digestion, hair growth etc).
+Your BMR is your basal metabolic rate which is essentially the amount of kcals your body needs to perform basic functions (such as breathing, digestion and hair growth among many others).
 We then need to times that by an activity factor.

 Little or no exercise = BMR x 1.2

-Light activity/light exercise & sports (1-3 days per week), or a moderately active job such as beauty therapist & no exercise = BMR x 1.375
+Light activity/light exercise and sports (1-3 days per week), or a moderately active job such as beauty therapist and no exercise = BMR x 1.375

 Moderate exercise/sports (3-5 days per week), or a moderately active job with light exercise, or heavy exercise and an inactive job = BMR x 1.55